simplylogicninjas/sl-widget-dockablepanels/README.md

 ## 4\.
 Customization

-To customize the content-container you can edit the styling with css using the classname:

-* .sl-dockablepanels-container
+Add a classname to the widget the adjust the widget to your likings.